What pushchair suits my lifestyle and my baby, best?

 Another option would be a travel system because it comes with a carrycot, a car seat and pushchair.
 It’s a convenient way to move a baby from the car to the house or vice versa without disturbing the baby’s sleep.

-The top tips should be to consider the size of your boot, the creche or your child minder, if you use such services.This way, you would be guided against going for anything that’s bulky.
+The safety tips should be to consider the size of your boot, the creche or your child minder, if you use such services.This way, you would be guided against going for anything that’s bulky.
 You should aim for something that’s compact when folded to give room for shopping or luggage and storage at home.

 Please note that the maximum amount of time a baby should be kept in a seating device is two hours.